Student Government Association

 - The President of the Student Government Association shall be charged with filling any vacancies in the Student Senate.
 All appointments to the Student Senate must be approved by the General Assembly.

-- One representative shall represent each properly chartered club and organization recognized by the Student Government Association.
+- One representative shall represent each active club and organization in good standing as recognized by the Student Government Association.

 Duties of Senators